+The Ministry seeks to be respectful and inclusive of all our clients.
 The Ministry uses its Client Management System (CMS) to manage and maintain information regarding clients.
-The CMS guide for Customer Service Representatives within the Ministry advises staff of the following when changing a client or child's gender within CMS:
+The CMS guide for Customer Service Representatives within the Ministry advises staff of the following when changing a client or child's gender within CMS.